richardalvero/rca-capture-card/README.md

 This section will give a brief description of the overall project architecture, from both a hardware and software perspective.

-From a hardware perspective, this project intends to use an external component to decode the input RCA signal for processing within the FPGA board, where it will be further routed to a USB output for capturing purposes.
+From a hardware perspective, this project intends to use an external component to decode the input RCA signal for processing and reformatting via a USB FIFO IC, where it will be further routed to a USB output for capturing purposes.
 The hardware will also pass the RCA signals through, to allow access to the original signals.
-So far, we have seen success in using the TVP5150AM1 Video Decoder for this purpose, and this additional part should allow us to convert the signal to a USB signal within the FPGA.
+So far, we have seen success in using the TVP5150AM1 Video Decoder for this purpose, and this additional part should allow us to convert the signal to a USB signal by feeding the output to the FT240X USB 8-Bit FIFO IC.

 From a software perspective, this project required us to create code in VHDL that would be used to program the DE10 Lite to handle the inputs from the Video Decoder.
+The DE10 Lite has also been used for demoing purposes and testing.
 This has been largely successful, and all relevant VHDL code used to program the FPGA is linked below:

 [VHDL Directory](https://github.com/richardalvero/rca-capture-card/tree/main/vhdl)